nasa-jpl/ION-DTN/gh-pages/docs/ION-Application-Service-Interface.md

 cfdptest < [file_containing_cfdptest_commands]
 ```

-The `cfdptest.c` source code is also provided as a code examples on how write applications using the CFDP APIs.
+The `cfdptest.c` source code is also provided as a code example on how to write applications using the CFDP APIs.
 The cfdptest command set can be found in the manual pages [here.](https://nasa-jpl.github.io/ION-DTN/man/cfdp/cfdptest/?h=cfdptest)

 ### CFDP Application Code Example